 Recently, the concept of “privacy invasion” has appeared frequently in the news.
 With the continuous development of network technology, it seems that more and more people have become accustomed to their privacy being invaded by various APPs and websites.

 “Privacy invasion” is the subject of an excellent article from The Times newsroom last week.
 This article is about the University of Alabama football players often leave the stadium early to celebrate after winning the game; the school hopes they can stay.

 Big data record user’s every move.
 The website and APP will provide users with more accurate services based on these data.
 Under such temptation, users began to take the initiative to accept privacy invasion.

-What is the negative impact of big tech’s privacy invasion on users?
+1. What is the negative impact of big tech’s privacy invasion on users?

 In other words, using VPN software can ensure the user’s Internet security.
 First of all, the VPN provides the virtual IP address to the website.
 It is difficult for anyone to find out the user’s IP.
 Secondly, the VPN will help erase the Internet trace.
 The user’s browsing history, stored passwords, and personal information on the website will be encrypted.

 However, in recent years, the VPN product itself has much negative information.
 Many news reports that some VPN companies privately sell user information to third parties for profit.
 Such negative information makes some users stay away from using it.

 Being a product that reassures users has always been the goal of X-VPN efforts.
 X-VPN supports multiple security protocols.
 It provides PPTP protocols, L2TP/IPsec, OpenVPN, SSTP, and even SSH to tunnel users’ connections securely.
 All connections were encrypted via AES with a minimum key size of 256 bits, which means the highest quality of the industry.

 There is also a Google Chrome browser extension.
 What’s more, an X-VPN account can be used for up to 5 accounts.
 X-VPN is committed to providing you with a better online experience.

-Download And Try Now
+Download X-VPN And Try Now